Jump to Recipe

 A lot of people like to cook it in the slow cooker, but I prefer the speed and convenience of making it in a pressure cooker.
 Check out my Instant Pot Corned Beef recipe to see how quick and easy it is.

 There is a lot of debate about whether a fried or poached egg over corned beef hash is more authentic.
 I have to tell you, both ways are delicious!
-I personally prefer a fried egg as it goes better with the feel of beef hash, but poached is amazing too.
+My personal preference is a fried runny egg cooked sunny side up as it goes better with the feel of beef hash, but poached is amazing too.

 Either way, it’s best with eggs with a runny yolk.
 I love how runny eggs just drizzle down into the beef and potatoes and give it extra flavor!